Natural environment of Lower Hutt

 Natural environment and the district plan

-The Resource Management Act (RMA) and the Wellington Regional Policy Statement make councils responsible for areas of significant native vegetation and habitat, landscapes and natural features, and the natural character of the coast, lakes and rivers.
+The Resource Management Act (RMA) and the Wellington Regional Policy Statement require councils to identify and protect areas of significant native vegetation and habitat, landscape and natural features, and the natural character of the coast, lakes and rivers.
 This is deemed a matter of national importance.

 Council acknowledges landowners and community groups are doing some impressive work protecting and enhancing biodiversity across the city.
-However, council must implement policies on protecting biodiversity within the RMA and Wellington Regional Policy Statement.
-The National Policy Statement for Indigenous Biodiversity, which will be finalised later in the year, is expected to require councils to identify areas of indigenous vegetation and introduce new provisions to protect them.
+However, council must implement policies on protecting indigenous biodiversity in accordance with the RMA and Wellington Regional Policy Statement.
+A National Policy Statement for Indigenous Biodiversity, expected later in 2021, is likely to require councils to identify areas of native vegetation and introduce provisions to protect them.

-Natural character, natural features and landscape
+Natural features and landscape

 Lower Hutt has a long coastline ranging from the highly modified beaches of Petone and Eastbourne to the rugged untouched raised beaches of Turakirae Head.

 Almost the entire coastline is accessible to the public and thousands of people live, work or play along it.
 It is also vulnerable to natural hazards such as erosion, rising sea levels, storms and tsunami.